Anti-fascism: United States

 There have been multiple efforts to discredit antifa groups via hoaxes on social media, many of them false flag attacks originating from alt-right and 4chan users posing as antifa backers on Twitter.
 Some hoaxes have been picked up and reported as fact by right-leaning media.

 During the George Floyd protests in May and June 2020, the Trump administration blamed antifa for orchestrating the mass protests.
 Analysis of federal arrests did not find links to antifa.
 There had been repeated calls by the Trump administration to designate antifa as a terrorist organization, a move that academics, legal experts and others argued would both exceed the authority of the presidency and violate the First Amendment.

 Elsewhere

 Some post-war anti-fascist action took place in Romania under the Anti-Fascist Committee of German Workers in Romania, founded in March 1949.
 A Swedish group, Antifascistisk Aktion, was formed in 1993.

-The People's Anti-Fascist Front in Indian Administered Kashmir was formed after the Indian government, led by the far right RSS party, attempted an alleged demographic change in the region.
+Following a similar decision by American president Donald Trump, Hungarian Prime Minister Viktor Orbán announced in September 2025 that Hungary would classify "Antifa" as a terrorist organization.
+Orbán justified this classification by denouncing the violence that occurred in Budapest in 2023, where anti-fascist activists attacked alleged participants in the Day of Honor, a neo-Nazi event, even though anti-fascist groups are not very politically active in Hungary, where Orbán's party has exercised almost total control for more than 15 years, and even though it is a decentralized ideological movement with no formal hierarchical structure, rather than an organized group.